nischalshakya787/SyncPad/README.md

 - Get notified when new users join or leave the document.
 - Notifications for document edits and chat messages to ensure no update is missed.

-### 🔒 Email Verification
-- To enhance security, users must verify their email during the sign-up process.
-- **Note:** Only valid email addresses are accepted; fake or temporary email addresses are not allowed.

 ### 🔒 Secure and Reliable
 - Ensures secure connections and maintains the integrity of the document.
 - Auto-save functionality prevents data loss.